prkumar/uplink/docs/source/user/quickstart.rst

     @get("users/{username}")
     def get_user(self, username): pass

-:py:class:`~uplink.headers` can be used as a class decorator for headers that need to be added to every request:
+:py:class:`@headers <uplink.headers>` can be used as a class decorator for headers that need to be added to every request:

 .. code-block:: python